SharePoint/sp-dev-docs/docs/schema/viewfields-element-deploymentmanifestspwebpart.md

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Represents a collection of fields that are included on a Windows SharePoint Services 3.0 Web Part view.
+Represents a collection of fields that are included on a Windows SharePoint Services 3.0 web part view.

 ## Definition